-One morning Laurie and I take a yoga class nearby on an open-air platform facing the sea.
+One morning Laurie and I walk next door and enjoy a yoga class at Present Moment Retreat on an open-air platform facing the sea.
 It’s a magical spot, and our instructor leads us through challenging poses.
 At one point a pure white butterfly flutters by in front of me, a playful reminder of the beauty of nature and why it’s important to be aware.
 Thanks to the humidity and the challenging poses, I sweat prodigiously, but at the end, I feel elated and calm.

 “Hope is a good thing, maybe the best thing,” says Tim Robbins’ character in The Shawshank Redemption.
 “And no good thing ever dies.”
 Maybe this movie brought me here for a reason.
 Is Mexico in my future?
 I can’t seem to stay away.
 Another quote from the movie comes to mind: “Get busy living or get busy dying.”
 What’s your choice?